 Msgr.
 Georg Ratzinger Dies at 96

-Benedict XVI’s elder brother passed away a week after the Pope Emeritus visited him in Regensburg.
+Benedict XVI’s elder brother, who had been seriously ill, passed away a week after the Pope Emeritus visited him in Regensburg.

 The brother of Pope Emeritus Benedict XVI, Msgr.
 Georg Ratzinger, has died at the age of 96, the diocese of Regensburg has said.